 (simple) craters are bowl shaped,

-In large (complex) craters, the floor collapses upward to form a flat basin with a central peak or ring.
+In large (complex) craters, the floor collapses upward to form a flat basin with a central peak.

-An example is the ray pattern of the Moon crater Proclus
+such as this ray pattern from the Moon crater Proclus

 In this cross-section of the Earth's surface, continental crust (brown) rests upon the original oceanic crust (gray), with the upper mantle (red) below it.
 Normally, meteorites do not penetrate very deeply into continental crust, which averages 33 km in thickness.
 Consequently, almost all of the impact energy is dissipated up and away, leaving a shallow crater in the continental crust.